-Figure 64: A conceptual matrix illustrating user uptake as a function of co-production and tool accuracy and consistency.
+Figure 4: A conceptual matrix illustrating user uptake as a function of co-production and tool accuracy and consistency.
 This framework illustrates the co-dependence between science communication and bespoke, user centric, forecasting tools and products.

-This conceptual model demonstrates the need for product and service co-production with users.
-While we established several important factors in forecastforecasts salience that can be classified under a global (cross-geographic, cross-sectoral) typology, other user needs were context-specific and/or were generated by varying degrees of ocean literacy.
-Service providers benefit from co-production as it can help to ensure that products are useful, usable and used (Vaughan et al., 2018).
-And according to theour respondents in the present study, considering rapid biophysical shifts that are anticipated due to climate change, there is an increased need for science-based forecastsforecast, and for greater understanding of (and training in) forecasts and the science behind forecast services.
-This means that users can benefit to benefit from collaboration with service providers through mutual learning, and the development of more bespoke products.
-Investment in co-production can increase user trust in providers by increasing for users the transparency and comprehensibility of forecast skill and relevant metrics.
+- 540 This conceptual model demonstrates the need for product and service coproduction with users.
+While we established several important factors in forecasts salience that can be classified under a global (cross-geographic, cross-sectoral) typology, other user needs were context-specific and/or were generated by varying degrees of ocean literacy.
+Service providers benefit from coproduction as it can help to ensure that products are useful, usable and used (Vaughan et al., 2018).
+And according to our respondents, considering rapid biophysical shifts that are anticipated due to climate change, there is an increased need for science-based forecast, and for greater understanding of (and training in) forecasts and the science behind forecast services. - This means that users to benefit from collaboration with service providers through mutual learning, and the development of more bespoke products.
+Investment in coproduction can increase user trust in providers by increasing for users the transparency and comprehensibility of forecast skill and relevant metrics.
 Our conceptual model can be applied to various locales, industries or interest groups, in deciding where the focus in new product development should be.
-For example, it might be that whilst a product performs relatively well (high quantified skill level), local knowledge is lacking, and this is the reason for poor decision making.
+For example, it - 550 might be that whilst a product performs relatively well (high quantified skill level), local knowledge is lacking, and this is the reason for poor decision making.
 As such, resources might be better spent addressing the local or sectoral knowledge gap and ensuring that the product is used correctly, with appropriate regard for its limitations (Alexander et al., 2020).